 It’s a worthwhile consideration to make if you have mobility problems, for example, and find it hard to go up and down the stairs.
 You may wish to consider moving to a smaller property and one such as a flat or bungalow.

 Doing so could give you the freedom to still live mortgage-free and also free up some cash you could use for other things in your life.
-Of course, you might wish to remain in your home if you’ve lived there a long time, or remain close to friends or family.
+Of course, you might wish to remain in your home if you’ve lived there a long time or remain close to friends or family.

 At Ascot Mortgages, we provide equity release advice to help you make the right decision on what’s best for you and your family.
 To find out whether equity release is right for you, speak to one of personable brokers who can offer you a wide range of suitable products.
 Contact us today.